smartcorelib/smartcorelib.org/user_guide/quick_start.md

 If you prefer not to depend on any external libraries other than *SmartCore* you can use all algorithms implemented here with Rust [Vec](https://doc.rust-lang.org/std/vec/struct.Vec.html) and [array](https://doc.rust-lang.org/std/primitive.array.html).

-### Iris dataset
+### Iris Flower Classification

 You are ready to fit your first ML algorithm to [Iris dataset](https://archive.ics.uci.edu/ml/datasets/iris).
 The Iris Dataset was introduced by the Ronald Fisher and is by far the best known database to be found in the pattern recognition literature.
 It consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
 It is often used in classification and clustering examples.
-First let's fit K-Nearest Neighbors algorithm to Iris data:
+First let's fit [K-Nearest Neighbors]({{site.api_base_url}}/neighbors/index.html) algorithm to Iris data:

 ```rust
 use smartcore::dataset::iris::load_dataset;